Olamyy/oldone/content/articles/locally-weight-regression/locally-weight-regression.md

 ![Unfitted LWR.](/images/unfitted_lwr.png) Figure 3
 ![Unfitted LWR.](/images/fitted_lwr.png)   Figure 4

-In Figure 3 above, there's a relatively higher number of mountains in the input/output relationship.
+Compared to Figure 1, Figure 3 above, has a relatively higher number of mountains in the input/output relationship.
 Attempting to fit this with linear regression would result in getting a very high error and a line of best fit that does not optimally fit the data as shown in Figure 4.
 This error results from the fact that linear regression generally struggles in fitting functions with non-linear relationships.
 These difficulties introduce a new approach for fitting non-linear multivariate regression functions called "locally weighted regression".

 Locally weighted regression is a non-parametric variant of the linear regression for fitting data using multivariate smoothing.
-Often called **LOWESS** (locally weighted scatterplot smoothing), this algorithm is a mix of multiple local regression models on a meta **k-nearest-neighor**.
+Often called `LOWESS` (locally weighted scatterplot smoothing), this algorithm is a mix of multiple local regression models on a meta `k-nearest-neighor`.
 It's mostly used in cases where linear regression does not perform well i.e finds it very hard to find a line of best fit.

 It works by fitting simple models to localized subsets ,say $x$, of the data to build up a function that describes the deterministic part of the variation in the data.
 The points covered by each point (i.e neighorhood) $x$ is calculated using k-nearest-neighors.

-> For each selected $X_i$, LWR selects a point $x$ that acts as a neighorhood within which a local linear model is fitted.
+> For each selected $x_i$, LWR selects a point $x$ that acts as a neighorhood within which a local linear model is fitted.

 LOWESS while fitting the data, gives more weight to points within the neighorhood of $x$ and less weight to points further away from it.
 A user dependent value, called the **bandwidth** determines the size of the data to fit each local subset.
 The given weight $w$ at each point $i$ is calculated using: